 Is the $200 room reservation fee refundable?

 Absolutely.
 The $200 is held until an apartment assignment is made.
-(If paying reservation fee by check, the check is cashed.
+(If paying application fee by check, the check is cashed.
 We just don't apply it to the student account until an assignment is made.)
 Once an assignment is made, the money goes toward the first month's rent payment.
-The reservation fee is fully refundable if a student does not get an apartment or changes his/her mind and wants to be removed from the waiting list.
+The application fee is fully refundable if a student does not get an apartment (which they will eventually will) or changes his/her mind and wants to be removed from the waiting list.

 How do I pay rent, and when is it due?

-Rent is due within the first five business days of each month.
-If not paid within the first five days, a $35 late fee is assessed.
-Rent can be paid at Bison Connection in Memorial Union or online via Campus Connection.
+Rent is due within the first ten business days of each month.
+If not paid in full, a $35 late fee is assessed.
+Rent can be paid at NDSU One Stop in Memorial Union or online via Campus Connection.